Desires69/meteor-api/README.md

 Meteor API for the Atom Editor
 =======================================

-Bring Isomorphic javascript to the editor with Meteor API snippets!
+Bring Isomorphic javascript to the editor with Meteor API code snippets and grammar/syntax highlighting!

 ---------------------------------------